 Sustain, as in creating opportunities for alternative income and resilience building for communities.
 To promote sustainablility in production, – usage of raw materials and long term relations to the market

-HOUSE BY THE SEA cooperates formally and informally with national and international institutions to achive global development goals.
-We are involved in national and international network for development, trade and design.
+HOUSE BY THE SEA cooperates formally and informally with national and international institutions within the frame work of the 17 global development goals.
+We are involved in national- and international network for development, trade and design.

 We are a Fair Trade Company, approved by Fair Trade Denmark a member of World Fair Trade Organisation ( WFTO ).

 Take a moment to watch the video to find out more about how we do development work or feel free to scroll futher down the page to see which projects we have been involved in.

 Focus the coming years will be on developing a new generation of producers in the rural areas of Zimbabwe.
 In corporation with local small scale farmers, national developmental organisations and international developmental organisations, will HOUSE BY THE SEA trainers and fasilitators speer head fair trade craft production in the poor rural farming communities.
 The aim is to design and produce export quality products and empover the communities to manage the value chain and communication themselves.

 Product Development in Zimbabwe (2013 – 2018 )